 The good news is that, thanks to them, I can now give you a decent list of the top books of psychology (and also the more understandable).
 In this case, the reading order of course does affect the product, I organized the books by difficulty level so I recommend you start at the top of the list and go down slowly to continue.

-1. The Art of life bitter: Paul Watzlawick
+- The art of embittering life: Paul Watzlawick

 This is a very short book, written in simple language.
 It is so full of metaphors and funny stories, that when we reach the end we definitely want more and more.
 Many persons consider this to be a self help book and, some way, it is.
 However, the work goes much further and invites us to reflect on the wrong attitudes that we assume in our day to day as well as about how we do inappropriate interpretations of the facts.

 In a general sense, it is a very readable book, which is very much enjoyable and gives us a fairly complete picture of most of the problems we face with a simple Psychology query.
 I love particularly the following story: “A drunk is eagerly looking under a lamppost.
 A cop comes up and asks him what he missed.
 The man replies: ‘My keys.’
 Now there are two looking.
 Finally, the police ask the man if he is sure he lost the key right here.
 The guy responds.’
 No, not here, but back there, but there’s too dark down there'”.

 It was a book I read unwillingly but caused me a pleasant surprise.
 The reason for my initial resentment was the fact that the work had been promoted almost as a “bible for success”.
 However, when you start to read it you realize that the book is much deeper, and with pinpoint accuracy explores the relationship between thought and emotion.